STOP

 Cardinal Roger M. Mahony of Los Angeles announced the establishment of a new 13-member

-the new board were a psychologist who was sexually abused as a child and
+archdiocesan review board to replace his current nine-member board.
+Among those named to the new board were a psychologist who was sexually abused as a child and the parents of an abuse victim.

 The following day the Maine attorney general's office announced that it had completed its